Cauliflower Gratin

 - cauliflower – the star of the show!
 I recommend using a full head of cauliflower but you can use cauliflower florets as well if that’s all you can find.
 When looking for cauliflower look for a head that is white and compact with no brown spots.
 The leaves should be green and crisp, and the stem should be firm.
 Avoid heads of cauliflower that are soft, have brown spots or are beginning to sprout.

 - butter – for sautéing the onion and garlic and to add flavor.
-You can also use olive or avocado oil instead of butter if you prefer.

 - yellow onion and garlic – adds delicious savory flavor to the dish.

 - all-purpose flour – to help thicken the sauce.
-Gluten-free all-purpose flour, cornstarch or arrowroot flour will all work as substitutes.

 - nutmeg – just a pinch to add a warm, nutty flavor.
 Feel free to skip this if you aren’t a nutmeg fan.